Inspection outcome: Standards met

 Last inspection: 11/08/2021

 This pharmacy is on a petrol station forecourt on a busy road close to Blackburn town centre.
 It is open extended hours seven days a week.
 The pharmacy’s main focus is to dispense NHS prescriptions, including some medicines in multi-compartment compliance packs.
 It delivers people’s medicines to their homes.
 The pharmacy provides a substance misuse service, including supervising some people’s medicine doses.
 It sells over-the-counter medicines and provides advice to people about minor ailments.
-Conditions on the pharmacy’s registration are in place at this pharmacy premises.
-These conditions were imposed after failings were identified at a previous inspection and they remain in force at the time of this inspection.
+Enforcement action has been taken against this pharmacy, which remains in force at the time of this inspection, and there are restrictions on the provision of some services.
+The enforcement action taken allows the pharmacy to continue providing other services, which are not affected by the restrictions imposed.
 The inspection was completed during the COVID-19 pandemic.

 Inspection summary findings